salesforce/lwc-rfcs/text/0000-cookie-consent-component.md

 ## Motivation

-We want customers to be able to manipulate the Consent cookie in LWC.
+We want to provide the cookie consent mechanism to our customers.
-For customers and internal developers, we want to give them support to be able to check the state of the cookie before setting any additional cookies.
+For customers and internal developers, we want to give them support to make the cookies regulated and give them the ability to check the state of the cookie before setting any additional cookies.

 We would like to have a versioned (and ideally an abstraction) of the format so that customers don’t need to worry about our internal serialization formats.

-Use Cases
+### Use Cases
 * As a customer, I’d like to be able to check if a user has granted consent before I set a cookie
 * As a customer, I’d like to set the consent state